THE JSA FACT FILE

 McNider was meditating in his study one fateful evening when an owl broke a window, startling the physician.
 In his haste, McNider loosed his bandages and discovered that, in the darkness, he had the ability to see.
 However, upon turning on the lights, he was blinded once again.
 His vision was only functional in the absence of light.
 Energized by this discovery, McNider studied a variety of lenses in an attempt to find a kind that shielded him from the light and heightened the infrared in the darkness.
 He also adopted the owl who had led to this discovery, naming him Hooty.
 Eventually, McNider perfected his lenses and decided that his ability to see in absolute darkness would give him an advantage in battling the criminal element.
 He devised a series of chemical explosives called "blackout bombs," which produced thick clouds of black smoke in which only he could see.
 McNider also devised a costume and code-named himself Doctor Mid-Nite.

 As a mystery-man, Mid-Nite was an inveterate foe of organized crime.
 McNider also resolved to battle crime through other media, by writing scathing editorials and detective stories based on figures in organized crime, which also provided an effective cover for his knowledge of Dr. Mid-Nite's activities.
-Indeed, throughout the 40's, Myra Mason appeared blissfully ignorant that that the two were one in the same (tho some criminals came close - All-American Comics #88).
+Indeed, throughout the 40's, Myra Mason appeared blissfully ignorant that that the two were one in the same (tho some criminals came close to figuring it out - All-American Comics #88).
 He also continued making contributions to medical research and serving as a consultant to the military (Wonder Woman vol. 1 #234-235).

 In 1941, Doctor Mid-Nite joined the Justice Society of America as Green Lantern resigned his active membership (All-Star Comics #8).
 Mid-Nite was also a charter member of the All-Star Squadron called together later that year by President Franklin D. Roosevelt (All-Star Squadron #3).
 Throughout World War II, Doctor Mid-Nite rarely involved himself individually with national-level cases but was a steadfast member of the JSA.